sustance/configs/README.md

 ### ~/.tint2/tint2rc
 Have also installed this panel but will probably drop it, see below about installing entire DM below CWM

+### .newsboat/urls
+For those servers with CLI newsreader installed

 ### xfce4 gnome
 Disk space is usually surplus to requirements I sometimes install